postlight/headless-wp-starter/README.md

 ### Extend the WordPress API

 At this point you can start setting up custom fields in the WordPress admin, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
 The primary theme code is located in `wordpress/wp-content/themes/postlight-headless-wp`.
-As you modify the theme code, be sure to [use WordPress coding standards](https://github.com/postlight/headless-wp-starter/blob/master/wordpress/wp-content/themes/postlight-headless-wp/README.md).
+Remember to [lint your code](README-linting.md) as you go.

 ## React Frontend